slsa-framework/slsa/docs/_posts/2024-04-16-tekton-chains-ibm-devsecops.md

 is_guest_post: true
 ---

-Tekton Chains and the IBM DevSecOps offering that builds on it can now be used to secure software artifacts with SLSA.
+Tekton Chains, and the IBM DevSecOps offering that builds on it, can now be used to secure software artifacts with SLSA.

 ## From DevOps to DevSecOps